2021 Planetary Health Annual Meeting and

 15:00 - 16:30, BRT: SE40 - A Planetary Health approach to the Covid-19 Pandemic: Lessons from Indonesia, Madagascar, and Brazil.

-16:00 - 18:00, BRT: SE51 - The Earth is Blue: Health of Marine Ecosystems in the South American Atlantic and Antarctic Oceans: Ecological and Social Implication.
+16:00 - 18:00, BRT: SE51 - The Health of South American Atlantic and Antarctic Marine Ecosystems in a Post-Pandemic World.

 16:30 - 18:00, BRT: SE47 - An urgent discussion: Should family doctors consider being more assertive about advising their patients to cut down on red meat?